 Around the world, watch for new opportunities in Africa, India and throughout Asia on this basis to continue to emerge.

 With electricity generation the largest part of the carbon footprint, this is only to be expected.

 If you are wondering why climate change is important in this sector, not only does it make up 25 percent or so of the global footprint, it is also likely to be affected first by the expected increase in global water shortages.
 The large food companies are all making major moves on climate change as a result, including General Mills and Kellogg.

 Palm Oil is a series problem as well, and expect conservation to emerge as a key method to preserve the remaining valuable biodiversity and rainforests needed for human and global protection.

 Better farming practices will also be needed especially as phosphorus and other resources are expected to become scarcer.

 If you are an investor who thinks environmental considerations aren't material, you might want to take a closer look now.
 These are now issues of significant financial value, not just ethics.

 Another sector where significant value is being created and destroyed is in transportation.

 Apple and Google strive to enter the auto sector.
 Uber has transformed taxi services.
-Tesla has been a very strong financial performer, and is also a major player on energy storage and technology in general.
+Tesla has been a very strong financial performer and is also a major player in energy storage and technology in general.